Do you find it difficult to learn in a group?

 Before setting up my private practice I worked with LGBTQ clients in numerous LGBTQ organisations.

 I have experience working as an LGBTQ counsellor for Brighton and Hove LGBT Switchboard, as an LGBTQ Youth Worker for Allsorts Youth Project and working for the LGBTQ mental health charity MindOut.
+Read more about my journey working in the LGBTQ community here.

 With a First Class degree in Education I love teaching and training and am proud to have made training an ongoing part of my career since 2003.
+Read more about my experience as a teacher and trainer here.

 How do I book a session?